Public sphere: The public service model

 Examples of the public service model include BBC in Britain, and the ABC and SBS in Australia.
-The political function and effect of modes of public communication has traditionally continued with the dichotomy between Hegelian State and civil society.
+The political function and effect of modes of public communication have traditionally continued with the dichotomy between Hegelian State and civil society.
 The dominant theory of this mode includes the liberal theory of the free press.
 However, the public service, state-regulated model, whether publicly or privately funded, has always been seen not as a positive good but as an unfortunate necessity imposed by the technical limitations of frequency scarcity.

 According to Habermas's concept of the public sphere, the strength of this concept is that it identifies and stresses the importance for democratic politics of a sphere distinct from the economy and the State.
 On the other hand, this concept challenges the liberal free press tradition form the grounds of its materiality, and it challenges the Marxist critique of that tradition from the grounds of the specificity of politics as well.

 From Garnham's critique, three great virtues of Habermas's public sphere are mentioned.
-Firstly, it focuses on the indissoluble like between the institutions and practices of mass public communication and the institutions and practices of democratic politics.
-The second virtue of Habermas's approach concentrate on the necessary material resource base for ant public.
+Firstly, it focuses on the indissoluble link between the institutions and practices of mass public communication and the institutions and practices of democratic politics.
+The second virtue of Habermas's approach concentrates on the necessary material resource base for anti-public.
 Its third virtue is to escape from the simple dichotomy of free market versus state control that dominates so much thinking about media policy.